Ready To Buy a Home?

 Well, you may know some of the issues in the home, but it’s still a good idea to double-check.

-Before you spend your hard-earned money, make it your business to understand the condition of the home and know what the major issues are.
+Make it your business to understand the condition of the home and know what the major issues are before you spend your hard-earned money.

 Sure, you may know about the tattered roof, but without an inspection, you may not learn about the mold in the basement that the seller didn’t disclose.
-TBH, the seller may not have even known about it.
+In fact, the seller may not have known about it.

 Love the Home for What It Is